Code of Conduct Hosting (CCH)

 Any services offered by hosting providers that are not purely hosting services are excluded from the scope of the CCH.
 In particular, internet access services and services for storing and processing content and making the same accessible to third parties in an area that is not publicly accessible (e.g. cloud services) are not included.

-3. DEFINITIONS
+3. Definitions

-3.2 Hosting service: a service that allows operators of websites and applications to store and process content and make the same accessible to third parties.
+3.2 Hosting service: a service that allows operators of websites and applications to store and process content and make the same publicly accessible to third parties.

 3.3 Customer: a customer of the hosting provider who has signed a contract regulating hosting services.

-3.4 Notice: communication from a data subject affected by allegedly illegal content that the customer has made publicly accessible.
-The sender must be affected by the alleged infringement to a greater extent than a third party or the general public.
+The sender of a notice must generally be affected by the alleged infringement to a greater extent than a third party or the general public.
 For personality right infringements and offences that must be reported, this includes the injured party (or their representative), while for intellectual property right infringements, this includes the holder of ownership or licensing rights for the content concerned (or their representative).
-The sender does not need to be particularly affected for offences for which proceedings are brought directly by the public prosecutor's office.
+The sender does not need to be particularly affected for offences for which proceedings are brought directly by the public prosecutor's office or where the DSA applies.

 A notice must at least meet the formal and content-related requirements by including the following information: